Trump acquitted for second time following historic Senate impeachment trial - KION546

 Vote comes after surprise call for witnesses

-On Saturday morning, Democratic senators had expected House managers to move past witnesses onto closing arguments and a final vote.
-But the lead impeachment manager, Democratic Rep. Jamie Raskin of Maryland, announced when the trial got underway that the managers wanted to subpoena Herrera Beutler about her knowledge of McCarthy's phone call, following a CNN report Friday.
-Herrera Beutler, one of the 10 House Republicans who voted to impeach Trump last month, confirmed in a statement Friday that McCarthy said the President told him on the call, "'Well, Kevin, I guess these people are more upset about the election than you are.'"

-The trial recessed after the witness vote and Senate leaders tried to hash out the next steps.
-Calling witnesses could have opened up the trial to a lengthy new phase, as Trump's team vowed to call hundreds of witnesses in response, including House Speaker Nancy Pelosi.
-Republican senators demanded that each side receive an equal number of votes.

-Closing the House managers argument, Raskin played to senators' sense of history in urging them to convict the former President for inciting the rioters to attack the Capitol on January 6 and failing to stop them after the violence had unfolded.
+Closing the House managers’ argument, Raskin played to senators’ sense of history in urging them to convict the former President for inciting the rioters to attack the Capitol and failing to stop them after the violence unfolded.

 “This is almost certainly how you will be remembered by history,” Raskin said.
 “That might not be fair.
 It really might not be fair.
 But none of us can escape the demands of history and destiny right now.
 Our reputations and our legacy will be inextricably intertwined with what we do here, and with how you exercise your oath to do impartial justice.”